jonnations/CarnivoranDentitionDiet_MS/README.md

 ## **`Code`**

+#### Polychoric PCA and Cluster Analyses
+- We are interested if the multivariate diet matches traditional diet categories from several commonly used classification schemes.
+To do this, we want to project the importance rankings of the 13 food items into a multivariate diet space, then run a cluster analysis to identify natural groupings in dietspace.
+This is outlined in the `Code/Ord_Clust_Plot.Rmd/` script.
+As the dietary importance rankings are ordinal rankings, and not continuous, we use a method called polychoric PCA, which is designed for ordinal variables.
+We estimate a polychoric correlation matrix, the project the species into diet space.
+The process is pretty well annotated in the script.
+Then we use the package [`mclust`](https://cran.r-project.org/web/packages/mclust/vignettes/mclust.html), which performs cluster analyses with finite normal mixture modeling, to determine the natural clusters.
+Since there is no really strong preference for a number of clusters, we calculate $k$ = 3, 4, 5, and 6.
+Then we use the adjusted Rand index to compare these to 4 classification schemes.
+More details in the text.
+This generates the Figure 2 plots, which go to the 'Plots/

 #### Prior Predictive Checks and Model Estimation
 - All of the models, prior and posterior checking, predictions, data wrangling, etc. are found in this directory.